 OIDC authentication through a command line interface (CLI) where users run a gcloud command and are authenticated through a browser-based login/consent page.

-OIDC authentication through the Google Cloud Console UI where users log into a cluster directly from the Kubernetes clusters page.
+OIDC authentication through the Google Google Cloud console UI where users log into a cluster directly from the Kubernetes clusters page.
 This method requires your cluster to be registered with Google Cloud.
 Clusters are registered automatically during Anthos clusters on bare metal cluster installation.

 Note that OIDC does not support headless workflows: OIDC requires a browser-based authentication to redirect users to the identity provider web-page, and to prompt users for consent and account login/password.